 *A formal interview

-*A short presentation to a group of students on an area of your subject which interests you for secondary trainees
+*A short presentation to a group of pupils on an area of your subject which interests you

 *A written task

 As part of the selection process preferences for training schools will be discussed and you will be invited to visit the school to meet with senior leaders and staff members and to spend time in the classroom.

 A formal offer of training will be made to you through UCAS Teacher Training.

 Trainees are in their main training school for the full academic year gaining an insight into how a learning climate is created from the first day and building strong relationships with pupils and staff.
 Trainees have a centralised training day each week of the academic year.

 In addition, trainees expand their breadth of experience within a different school setting in the spring term.